Updated March 17, 2020

 If you work from home, make sure that your home does not become a distraction.
 Keep the TV off.
 Don’t answer your phone (unless it is for business).
 Be sure that you are working without interruptions.
 As you are able to focus more on your work, the results should follow, and you should start feeling more satisfied with your accomplishments.

 Are there some odors (someone’s fish lunch? new carpet installed?) or noises that impact your ability to concentrate?
-It may look odd to pull a surgical mask over your face, but you should be able to get away with a fan or a vase full of fragrant flowers.
+You should be able to get away with a fan or a vase full of fragrant flowers, but it may also be beneficial to use an essential oil diffuser or fragrant room spray.
 For noises, try a white noise machine or app.
 If you can wear headphones, listen to your music group or podcast.

 Always have a water bottle at your workspace.
 Being dehydrated is easily avoided, so why risk it.
 When your body lacks water, it can lead to headaches, inability to focus and other symptoms.